-The centre also offers a range of gifts and souvenirs of your visit including stunning prints by local artists and photographers, and the fascinating book ‘Skomer’ by former resident Jane Matthews which is packed with insights into island life and amazing images of the flora and fauna of this unique habitat.
+The centre also offers a range of gifts and souvenirs of your visit such as the fascinating book ‘Skomer’ by former resident Jane Matthews which is packed with insights into island life and amazing images of the flora and fauna of this unique habitat.

 The wooden building at Martin’s Haven, now known as Lockley Lodge, was originally built in 1928 by R M Lockley as his mainland base.
 Lockley lived and farmed Skokholm Island between 1927 and 1939 and wrote numerous books about the wildlife and his life and times on Skokholm Island.
 His first book ‘Dream Island’ provides brief details of the construction of the building, which was then called Lower Island Lodge.

 Since the Second World War Lockley Lodge has been used as the mainland base for both Skomer and Skokholm Islands and has been an important part of island life as a mainland refuge from bad weather.
 During most of the 1960s the islands were privately managed and the building was then known as Skokholm Lodge and largely used as a holiday home.

 R M Lockley transferred the Lodge to the West Wales Naturalists Trust (now WTSWW) in 1968.
 It was at this time that it was renamed Lockley Lodge.
 In 1976 the Trust decided to use Lockley Lodge as an information centre for the islands and the Marloes Peninsula and it has served this purpose ever since.